VikasSardhara/MoneyMath/README.md

 3. **live_price.py**: Fetches and displays live stock prices for specified stock symbols.
 It continuously updates the prices and clears the console for a clean display.

-4. **arima_forecast.py**: Performs an ARIMA analysis on historical stock prices, forecasting future stock prices, and visualizing the results.
+4. **arima_forecast.py**: Performs an ARIMA (AutoRegressive Integrated Moving Average) analysis on historical stock prices, forecasting future stock prices, and visualizing the results.

 5. **stock_graph_of_each_month.py**: Generates and saves graphs for each month based on processed stock data.
 It uses the processed data obtained from `process_data.py` to create monthly stock price graphs.